 If-Range

-The If-Range HTTP request header makes a range request conditional: if the condition is fulfilled, the range request is issued, and the server sends back a 206 Partial Content answer with the appropriate body.
+The HTTP If-Range request header makes a range request conditional.
+If the condition is fulfilled, a range request is issued, and the server sends back a 206 Partial Content response with part (or parts) of the resource in the body.
 If the condition is not fulfilled, the full resource is sent back with a 200 OK status.

 This header can be used either with the Last-Modified validator or with ETag, but not with both.

-The most common use case is to resume a download, to guarantee that the stored resource has not been modified since the last fragment has been received.
+The most common use case is to resume a download with guarantees that the resource on the server has not been modified since the last part has been received by the client.

 Header type Request header